Illinois crushes Akron 42-3 in home opener

 CHAMPAIGN, Ill.
-(AP) — Illinois rolled over Akron 42-3 on Saturday while showcasing a new quarterback and a reinvigorated defense in a season opener.
+(AP) — In his Illinois debut on Saturday, quarterback Brandon Peters showed more than 30,000 Illini fans that he can pass and run and do both pretty well.

-Illini quarterback Brandon Peters, a graduate transfer from Michigan, went 14 of 23 for 163 yards and three touchdowns through the air, while running for another touchdown.
-Peters rushed six times for 36 yards.
+Peters, a graduate transfer from Michigan, went 14 of 23 for 163 yards and three touchdowns through the air, while running for another touchdown to lead Illinois past Akron 42-3.

+Peters also rushed six times for 36 yards and showed surprising mobility for a 6-foot-5, 220-pounder known more for his arm than his legs.

+“Still want to say Brandon isn’t a running quarterback?”
+Illinois coach Lovie Smith joked after the game.
+“He had a good day for us, I’d say.”

 Akron quarterback Kato Nelson was 10 of 24 with an interception for a Zips offense that struggled from the opening play.

+Illinois has no shortage of talent in the backfield, led by Reggie Corbin, who piled up 1,085 yards and averaged 8.5 per carry last season.

-Reggie Corbin and RaVon Bonner also rushed for touchdowns for the Illini.
+Both Corbin and RaVon Bonner rushed for touchdowns on Saturday.

+Corbin carried six times for 38 yards, while Bonner carried six times for 38 yards in a balanced ground attack by the Illini.

 Akron was led by Deltron Sands, who rushed 13 times for 39 yards.
 Brandon Lee carried nine times for 30 yards.